stefanodefaria/serialization-benchmark/README.md

+# Serialization benchmark test

 Simple benchmark project to test serialization time and output size using some simple template classes (check code for details).
-The tools used in this test must not require custom serialization logic, and must support polymorphism out of the box.
+The tools used in this test must not require implementation of serialization logic and must support polymorphism out of the box.

 ## Tools tested:
 - Jackson JSON vanilla (jackson)